It was a bargain that held for 30 years: U.S. blue-collar workers produced more and in return were rewarded with higher wages.

 For the past decade, Caterpillar has held its own against international competitors, including the Japanese.
 The Illinois company produces more construction equipment with a smaller work force than it did 10 years ago.
 Caterpillar says its productivity -- measured as output per worker -- is the highest in the industry.

-But when unionized workers demanded a share of those gains last fall, the company said no. And after weathering a bitter five-month strike that captured the attention of the nation, the company is still saying no.
+But when unionized workers demanded a share of those gains last fall, the company said no. And after successfully weathering a bitter five-month strike that captured the attention of the nation, the company is still saying no.

 Management's message is clear: Business pressures require that advances in productivity be plowed back into lower prices.
 More money for the workers can't be spared.